jhpyle/docassemble/_docs/config.md

 want to set it to `false` if backing up the SQL database could lead to the exhaustion of hard drive space.

+If you want to connect to a [PostgreSQL] server using an SSL certificate, you can use the `ssl mode`, `ssl cert`, `ssl key`, and `ssl root cert`:

+{% highlight yaml %}
+db:
+  prefix: postgresql+psycopg2://
+  name: docassemble
+  user: docassemble
+  password: abc123
+  host: someserver.example.com
+  port: 5432
+  ssl mode: require
+  ssl cert: postgresql.crt
+  ssl key: postgresql.key
+  ssl root cert: postgresql_root.crt
+{% endhighlight %}

+The possible values of `ssl mode` are `disable`, `allow`, `prefer`,`require`, `verify-ca`, and `verify-full`.
+This corresponds with the `sslmode` parameter of [libpq].

+The `ssl cert`, `ssl key`, and `ssl root cert` parameters correspond with the `sslcert`, `sslkey`, and `sslrootcert` parameters of [libpq].
+These parameters must refer to the names of files present in the **docassemble** certificates directory.
+If you are using [S3] or [Azure Blob Storage], these files are stored under `certs`; otherwise, the files must be present in `/usr/share/docassemble/certs/`.
+Note that if you change these files, you will need to stop and start you **docassemble** server for the changes to be recognized.

 ## <a name="sql ping"></a>Avoiding SQL errors

 If your **docassemble** server runs in an environment in which